1. A Challenging Project

 But now consider another very much larger and more complex project, and imagine that you are the principle Project Manager (often called the Program Manager) overseeing all of the sub-projects in concert.

-Each of the projects below are required to be individually managed with skilful planning for the successful completion of the overall program.
+All of the projects below are required to be individually managed with skilful planning for the successful completion of the overall program.
 The projects will not necessarily be sequential, but some will need to be completed before the initiation of other projects.
 Nevertheless, all projects must be completed by intelligent, carefully coordinated advanced planning.

 How would you organise and execute these projects, to present them to your employer as completed, successful tasks?
 And how will you coordinate these projects to complete the entire program successfully?